NREL/nsrdb/nsrdb/data_model/data/README.md

 # NSRDB Supporting Data
 This folder holds some low-volume data to support the NSRDB data model.
-All of the real full-volume source data is stored on HPC in /projects/pxs/.
-The data saved here is just metadata and other minor supplemental information.
+The txt files contain climatological correction factors for alpha and aod which are used to correct for systemic biases in MERRA2 data.